 Yet “the evidence for taking probiotics after antibiotics is highly debated,” says Eran Elinav, a professor of immunology at the Weizmann Institute of Science in Israel.

-In a recent study, Elinav gave antibiotics to 21 healthy adults for a week and then randomly assigned them to:
+In a 2018 study, Elinav gave antibiotics to 21 healthy adults for a week and then randomly assigned them to:

 - get no additional treatment (the control group);

 - get a fecal transplant, which was made from their own microbiome before they took the antibiotics; or

 - take a probiotic for four weeks.